-Saint Alexandra the Empress presented herself to the Emperor.
-She revealed that she was a Christian when she realized that Saint George managed to stay alive and healthy, even though he was in prison and tormented in every way, precisely to hasten his death.
+Saint Alexandra the Empress presented herself to the Emperor and revealed that she was a Christian.
+She did that when she realized that Saint George managed to stay alive and healthy, even though he was in prison and tormented in every way, precisely to hasten his death.

 Alexandra, the martyr of Christ, was the wife of Emperor Diocletian.
 She ended up in prison after confessing to the emperor that she was a Christian.
 Saint Alexandra Empress is celebrated on the calendar on 21 April.
 Empress Alexandra sacrificed her life for the Christian faith at the beginning of the 4th century during the persecution of Christians.
 In addition, her three servants, Apolo, Itchy, and Codrat, sacrificed themselves after confessing their faith.
 The emperor decided to imprison Alexandra and later ordered that she and George be cut down.
 On learning of this decision, the imprisoned mentioned praying to God.

 Apollos, Jaschie, and Codrat, the empress’s servants, saw how she prayed and especially how she despised the temporal kingdom and the emperor.
-Then they decided to revolt, rebuked the emperor, and called him a transgressor or savage because he had no pity on his wife, the woman who had given him children.
+Then they decided to revolt, rebuked the emperor, and called him a transgressor or savage because he did not pity his wife, the woman who had given him children.

 Who is Saint Alexandra?

 Alexandra, the servant of Christ the Lord, was the wife of Emperor Diocletian.
-So when she saw that St. George was tormented in many ways to die, but that is a beautiful way he remained alive, and well, she appeared before the emperor, while he was offering sacrifice to idols, and confessed herself as a Christian; for which she was put in prison.
+So when she saw that St. George was tormented in many ways to die, that is a beautiful way he remained alive.
+She appeared before the emperor while offering sacrifices and confessed herself as a Christian, for which she was imprisoned.
 When she was imprisoned, it was decreed that the two, George and Alexandra, should be cut off.
 When she heard of the emperor’s decision, she prayed to God in prison and gave her soul.

-The emperor was angry at this and ordered them to be put in prison, and when he had done so, he thought all night what death he would lose them tourer.
-In the morning, when he had brought them out of the dungeon, he commanded Codrat to be cut down and Apollos and Isachias again to be put in prison and starved to death.
+Also, the emperor was angry at this and ordered them to be put in prison, and when he had done so, he thought all night about what death he would lose them tourer.
+In the morning, when he brought them out of the dungeon, he commanded Codrat to be cut down and Apollos and Isachias again to be imprisoned and starved to death.
 Yet, after a few days, also exhausted by hunger, they gave their souls into the hand of the Lord.